 Fintech is short for financial technology.
 It’s an umbrella term describing several different companies, products, and services.
 If you’ve ever deposited a check using a mobile device or transferred money using an app, you’ve used fintech.
 But its uses can be more complex and substantive than that.
 These days, you can obtain a personal loan or settle an insurance claim entirely on your mobile device.

 Fintech companies are trying to disrupt the entire financial services industry.
 And competitors hear the noise.

 The mission of fintech is to provide access to financial services at a fraction of the cost and time required by brick-and-mortar counterparts.

 According to a study by accounting firm PWC, 88% of legacy financial institutions believe they are losing revenue to fintech companies.
 Consumers are also riding the wave.
 Digital payments made using fintech worldwide grew by nearly 5% in 2019, bringing total global payments revenue to just under $2 trillion, according to a McKinsey study.

 How Does Fintech Work?

-One of the most common examples of fintech is apps that allow you to seamlessly transfer money to another person or business.
+One of the most common examples of fintech is apps that allow you to transfer money to another person or business seamlessly.

 And traditional banks may keep flirting with fintech.
-In fact, a 2017 survey by PWC found that 82% of incumbent financial institutions expected to increase their partnerships with fintech companies in the next three to five years.
+A 2017 survey by PWC found that 82% of incumbent financial institutions expected to increase their partnerships with fintech companies in the next three to five years.